STARTING POINT: An idea

 All Other Information

-The All Other Information technical section includes all information about the drug that was not part of the five major technical sections.
-The drug sponsor typically collects this information from:
+The All Other Information technical section includes all information about the drug that the drug sponsor did not submit as part of the major technical sections.
+The sponsor typically collects this information from:

 - Published scientific literature;

-- Studies that were conducted by the drug sponsor but not included in the five major technical sections.
+- Studies that were conducted but not completed at the time the sponsor submitted the major technical sections.

 - Immediate container – this is the container that the drug itself comes in.
 Vials, bottles, syringes, and packets are immediate containers.
 For a drug that is in animal feed, the immediate container is the feed bag.